tkellen/json-api/format/index.md

 ### Compound Documents <a href="#document-structure-compound-documents" id="document-structure-compound-documents" class="headerlink"></a>

-To reduce the number of HTTP requests, servers **MAY** allow responses that include linked resources along with the requested primary resources.
+To reduce the number of HTTP requests, servers **MAY** allow responses that include linked records along with the requested primary record.
 Such responses are called "compound documents".

-In a compound document, all linked resources **MUST** be included as an array of resource objects in a top level `"included"` member.
+In a compound document, all linked records **MUST** be included as an array of records in a top level `"included"` member.

 A complete example document with multiple included relationships: